 Drugeth saw the sea of the white high-hats of the Janissaries swallowing them.
 This tough infantry was never afraid to attack any cavalry.
 Now, their halberds and sabers worked very effectively, they were attacking each Hussar in their usual units of four.
 The horsemen had no chance to fight them, their lines were broken through and the elite infantry was slaughtering them one by one.
 Triumphant “Allahu Akbar” cries froze the blood of the Christians.
 Captain Rákóczi sounded the half-retreat.
-When he saw the regrouped Sipahis join the attack, he was inwardly hesitating and cherishing the thought to rescue his army towards Szerencs Castle and flee.
+When he saw the regrouped Sipahis join the attack, he was inwardly hesitating and cherishing the thought of rescuing his army towards Szerencs Castle and fleeing.

 Sir Drugeth was losing his strength, so far he had been able to cut down all of his attackers, but he was getting out of breath.
 The Janissaries wanted him dead because they realized he was a kind of leader.
 Two more bodyguards paid with their lives to gain him some rest, János Nimtsch and Kristóf Prachich.
 Drugeth was gritting his teeth and killed a big-mustached Jannissar with his battle ax.
 The curved beak got stuck into something and he had to lean down to free it.
 It was then that hands grabbed him and pulled him out of the saddle.
 A broad-faced Janissary knelt on his chest, pushing him into the mud while his two mates were tying his hands with skillful fingers.
 Yearning for ransom was burning in their eyes.